 You could spend a day learning how royalty lived and died in the Tower of London.
 Before visiting, download the interactive smartphone apps to enhance the experience, or take a tour with one of the Yeomen Warders.

-These were some of my favorite places and activities in London, and I hope that this list helps you plan your itinerary.
+To sum up, these are some of my favorite London travel tips including my top London attractions.
+In brief, I hope that this list helps you plan your itinerary.